xz64/license-webpack-plugin/DOCUMENTATION.md

 });
 ```

----
+* **`renderBanner`** - change the format / contents of the banner written to the top of each js file (default: print message indicating license filename)

-**change the format / contents of the banner written to the top of each js file**
+Example:
 ```javascript
 new LicenseWebpackPlugin({
   addBanner: true,